SajeYrid/python/UPDATE PLANS.md

       NOTES FOR THIS FEATURE
         Equipping an item like the crowbar should not remove it from your inventory.
         Attempting to equip an item you already have equipped should say "You already have (ITEM) equipped.)
-        If an item isn't equippable or the item isn't in their inventory/doesn't exsist, it should say "You can't equip (ITEM)" or "You don't have (ITEM) yet (even if it isn't a real item)"
+        If an item isn't equippable or the item isn't in their inventory/doesn't exist, it should say "You can't equip (ITEM)" or "You don't have (ITEM) yet (even if it isn't a real item)"
         If the item that is equipped ends up being used up (like the crowbar breaking in a room if that ever happens), that item should be replaced by nothing in the equip menu.
     Add the ability to check yourself by saying "check me" or "check myself" or "check self".
 It should list this. look around ('look' should also initiate this command)